 Currently around 3,000 households per year install low and zero emissions heating, such as heat pumps.
 This needs to grow rapidly to over 200,000 per year in the late 2020s.

-The Scottish Government estimates that this heat transition could support an estimated 16,400 additional jobs across the economy in 2030, and unlock £33 billion worth of spending across the economy by 2045.
+The Scottish Government estimates that this heat transition could support an estimated 16,400 additional jobs and unlock £33 billion worth of spending across the economy by 2045.

-The Scottish Government has also committed to developing regulations which will require all new buildings, for which a building warrant application is submitted from 1 April 2024, to use zero emissions heating.
+The Scottish Government has developed regulations that require all new buildings, for which a building warrant application is submitted from 1 April 2024, to use zero emissions heating.

 The quality assurance requirements for microgeneration, including heat pumps, is Microgeneration Certification Scheme (MCS) certification.
 This is the current installer certification requirement and MCS certification will apply to all future Scottish Government programmes and schemes where appropriate.
 The government has also committed to integrating the Scottish installers skills matrix into the MCS installer standards.